suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.IMG.VERSIONS: Target Version Matching {#req-use-img-versions}

-The manifest serialisation MUST provide a method to specify multiple version numbers of firmware to which the manifest applies, either with a list or with range matching.
+The manifest format MUST provide a method to specify multiple version numbers of firmware to which the manifest applies, either with a list or with range matching.

 Satisfies: [USER_STORY.IMG.CURRENT_VERSION](#user-story-img-current-version)